the-markup/investigation-youtube-ad-placements/README.md

 These notebooks are intended to be run sequentially, but they are not dependent on one another.

 ### 0-data-collection.ipynb
 How we interacted with the "PlacementSuggestionService" API from "ads.google.com".
 We sent each term from `terms.py` through the API.
 Use this notebook for reference: it is not functional due to the expired or redacted parameters present.
+Data was collected on Nov 20, 2020.

 ### 1-data-preprocessing.ipynb
 Parsing the API responses and fetching the suggested videos and channels for each term we sent to the API.